 Tap the Selection tool, and draw a shape on the area of the collar.
 Then tap Transform, so you can move this object up a little.
 Use the Eraser to clean the rock collar a little bit, and finish this by drawing some missing lines.

-In the end, decorate the t-shirt with a skull drawing.
+Finally, decorate the T-shirt with a skull drawing.

 Now let's draw the hairstyle.
 Create the solid shapes first, making just the main lines.
 Then add some details made of very thin lines.